QuantumCompiler/Electron-Template/README.md

+This is a quick start guide to building with Electron JS.
 ==================================================================================================================================================================================================================
 Step 1: First make sure you have nodejs downloaded.
 The instructions for how to download these can be found below: